Cable vs Fiber Internet

 Cable - DOCSIS

 Cable internet uses the same coaxial cable that carries cable TV signals.
 DOCSIS (Data Over Cable Service Interface Specification) defines how data travels over this medium.
-The critical technical detail is that cable infrastructure is shared — multiple households in the same neighbourhood share bandwidth on the same cable node.
+The critical technical detail is that cable infrastructure is shared - Multiple households in the same neighborhood share bandwidth on the same cable node.

-FTTC (Fibre to the Cabinet, also called VDSL) runs fibre from the exchange to a street cabinet, then uses existing copper telephone lines for the last connection to the premises.
-Speed depends on how far you are from the street cabinet — close properties get near-FTTP speeds; those 800m+ away may see 40–80 Mbps.
+FTTC (Fiber to the Cabinet, also called VDSL) runs fiber from the exchange to a street cabinet, then uses existing copper telephone lines for the last connection to the premises.
+Speed depends on how far you are from the street cabinet - Close properties get near-FTTP speeds; those half a mile or more away may see 40–80 Mbps.

 FTTC is widely deployed in countries like the UK and Australia where it was used as a lower-cost rollout strategy.
 It's being progressively replaced by FTTP but will remain the technology in many areas for years.

-Fixed 5G broadband uses a 5G antenna installed at your home to connect to nearby 5G base stations, replacing a physical cable into the property entirely.
-Download speeds typically range from 100 to 500 Mbps, with latency of 10–30 ms — significantly better than 4G home broadband but below FTTP fibre.
-The main advantage is installation speed (hours vs weeks for fibre) and availability in areas where fibre deployment is years away.
+Fixed 5G internet uses a 5G antenna installed at your home to connect to nearby 5G base stations, replacing a physical cable into the property entirely.
+Download speeds typically range from 100 to 500 Mbps, with latency of 10–30 ms - Significantly better than 4G home internet but below FTTP fiber.
+The main advantage is installation speed (hours vs weeks for fiber) and availability in areas where fiber deployment is years away.

 Limitations: speeds are shared with mobile 5G users in the area, and can degrade significantly during peak mobile network usage.
-Not suitable where fibre is available.
+It's not the right choice where fiber is available - See our full fiber vs 5G home internet comparison for the details.

 | Priority | Best choice |